RafaelKa/Vagrant-for-TYPO3-Flow/README.md

   * Notice for Windows users: [missing VBoxAdpNet.sys](#vboxadpnetsys)
 6. Access to a shell by running following command:
   * Run `vagrant ssh`
+7. Login as typo3 user in a shell
-  * Run `sudo su - typo3` to login as typo3
+  * Run `sudo su - typo3`
-7. Setup your IDE for using project as project on remote host.
+8. Setup your IDE for using project as project on remote host.

 ### Setup your IDE